 This research aims to determine the extent of previous infection with the SARS-CoV-2 (coronavirus) that causes COVID-19 in different regions across the UK.
 This research will help us to understand what proportion of the population has had the virus (by measuring blood antibodies) and to find out why some people develop severe COVID-19 disease and others do not.
 This research may, in turn, help to identify ways to prevent and treat the disease.

-In order to examine the spread of this coronavirus infection in different regions across the UK and in different age groups, we need help from younger participants (as UK Biobank participants are aged 50 or older) who do not live in the same household as the existing UK Biobank participant.
+In order to examine the spread of this coronavirus infection in different regions across the UK and in different age groups, we need help from younger participants (as UK Biobank participants are aged 50 or older).

 It is important that all types of people join UK Biobank.
 We would like you to take part whether you are in good health or have health problems.